Business based at Mississippi e-Center @ JSU receives SBA certification

 (JACKSON, Miss.) – The U.S. Small Business Administration Mississippi District Office recently announced the certification of RedLaser Technology, Inc. into the SBA’s highly sought after 8(a) Business Development Program.
 The 8(a) program is a nine-year program that assists eligible socially and economically disadvantaged individuals to develop and grow their businesses.

 Founded in May 2002, RedLaser is a minority-owned business housed in the technology incubator located at the Mississippi e-Center @ JSU in Jackson.
 RedLaser’s services include IT staffing support services and augmentation, custom software development, implementation and integration of web design and web-based programming.
 The company specializes in cloud-based solutions that empower clients, usually startups, such as KYC service provider Fully-Verified, with innovative, secure and dynamic applications for software design and deployment, network management and database management.

 The 8(a) program includes business development assistance, one-on-one counseling, training, matchmaking opportunities with federal buyers, opportunities for mentor-protégé relationships and joint venture agreements with prime contractors, and other management and technical guidance.

 “RedLaser has been moderately successful, but there was always a glass ceiling where we could see the top; however, we could not manage to get there,” said Adrian Jones, CEO/President of RedLaser.

 RedLaser has won awards including the Governor’s Cup, Mississippi Small Business Administration’s 2006 Young Entrepreneur, U.S. Small Business Administration Southeastern Region and Micro Enterprise of the Year.
-The company has served on the transition teams for Gov. Phil Bryant and Mayor Tony Yarber to shape the information technology policies for Mississippi and the City of Jackson, visit kic restoration.
+More info about workers comp attorneys in los angeles, CA is available on site http://workerscompensationlawyerssandiego.com.
+The company has served on the transition teams for Gov. Phil Bryant and Mayor Tony Yarber to shape the information technology policies for Mississippi and the City of Jackson.